Taltalite/sustag_orctrl/README.md

 This project is licensed under the **Mozilla Public License 2.0 (MPL-2.0)**.

-You can find the full text of the license in the [LICENSE](https://www.google.com/search?q=LICENSE) file at the root of this repository.
+You can find the full text of the license in the [LICENSE](https://github.com/Taltalite/sustag_orctrl/blob/main/LICENSE) file.

 ### A Note on Project Components